EnhancedNetwork/TOHE-Docs/options/Neutrals/Killing/Juggernaut.md

 ---

 As the Juggernaut, your kill cooldown decreases with each kill you make.\n\nKill everyone to win.
-* Max
-  * Set the Maximum amount of Juggernauts that can be in a match
 * Default kill cooldown
   * Set the Juggernauts original Kill Cooldown
 * Reduce kill cooldown by